vaib-dev/Courses/7-scrum-master-role/7-coaching.md

 5. _Counseling_ - is to give professional help and advice to (someone) to resolve personal or professional problems.
 6. _Therapy_ - is working with the client who seeks relief from psychological or physical symptoms.

-Now as we have already seen what is coaching, you might be wondering who does the SM coaches.
+Now as we have already seen what is coaching, let's see what and Who a Scrum Master coaches.

+## Scrum Master as a Coach

+The Scrum Master supports and enables the dev team, the PO, and the organization through coaching to deliver the highest value to the customers, improve the ROI and develop adaptability within the organization.

 ## Scrum Master Coaches